 Money orders are not as common as they used to be due to the switch to automatic transfer, and online pay services such as PayPal.
 Money orders are paid for when purchased from a bank or other place of business.
-The funds are guaranteed as long as there is not a stop or hold put on them.
+The funds are guaranteed as long as there is not a stop payment or hold put on them.
 Although money orders and bank checks are not as common as they used to be, you will still likely deal with them at one point in your life.

 1. Purchasing a Money Order